7 Books Every Fashion Designer Should Read

 6. The Lives of Fifty Fashion Legends

 Learning about the lives of the legends who have made it big in the industry – is not only a source of motivation but also a source of great ideas that can make you the next big thing.
-Uncover the stories of the world's greatest designers across the decades.
+Uncover the stories of the world's greatest fashion designers across the decades.
 Learn about their life choices and their perspective on fashion.
-See how they adapted to changing trends and managed pitfalls.
+See how they adapted to changing fashion and designing trends and managed pitfalls.
 Understand how the industry has changed over the years (gives you a perspective of what changes you can expect moving forward).
 It also gives you a sneak peek into the history of brands – this book is a treat for anyone who loves fashion.
+Get the book here: The Lives of Fifty Fashion Legends: https://amzn.to/3vTsFcX

 7. Deluxe: How Luxury Lost Its Luster" by Dana Thomas

-As a fashion student, understanding the different aspects involved in fashion will give you a border perspective on how to approach things better.
-You may learn something at a course and then you learn something else at a fashion job.
+As a fashion designing student, understanding the different aspects involved in fashion will give you a border perspective on how to approach things better.
+You may learn few things at a course and then you learn some entire new things at a job.
 But, when you read books related to your industry, you probably may learn something that makes you go ‘Eureka!’
 Additionally, reading something different that is neither there in your syllabus nor in your practical job, may boost your overall knowledge and expertise in countless directions.